notmuch/notmuch/doc/man1/notmuch-config.rst

         Default: ``unread;inbox``.

     **new.ignore**
-        A list of file and directory names, without path, that will not be searched for messages by **notmuch new**.
-All the files and directories matching any of the names specified here will be ignored, regardless of the location in the mail store directory hierarchy.
+        A list to specify files and directories that will not be searched for messages by **notmuch new**.
+Each entry in the list is either:

+          A file or a directory name, without path, that will be ignored, regardless of the location in the mail store directory hierarchy.

+        Or:

+          A regular expression delimited with // that will be matched against the path of the file or directory relative to the database path.
+Matching files and directories will be ignored.
+The beginning and end of string must be explictly anchored.
+For example, /.*/foo$/ would match "bar/foo" and "bar/baz/foo", but not "foo" or "bar/foobar".

         Default: empty list.